OpenBionics/Anthropomorphic-Robot-Hands/DesignOptimization/README.md

 Next, we observe that for every mm of index bar length increasing and for a specific actuator displacement, we get proportional differential motion.
 So we construct the characteristic curve of the differential mechanism and we get the desired length of the inde bar r<sub>ir</sub> as

 ![equation](https://github.com/OpenBionics/Anthropomorphic-Robot-Hands/blob/master/Media/equation1.png).

+## Notes

+Please open a [GitHub issue](https://github.com/OpenBionics/Anthropomorphic-Robot-Hands/issues) if you encounter any problem.